The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Note

-Optimizely Feature Experimentation recommends you start all the experiments in an exclusion group at the same time.
-We do not recommend adding or removing running experiments in an exclusion group because it may have unintended effects on your results.
-For more best practices, view the documentation on Best Practices - Mutually Exclusive Experiments
+Start all experiments in an exclusion group at the same time.
+Do not add or remove running experiments from an exclusion group because it may have unintended effects on your results.
+For more best practices, see Best Practices - Mutually Exclusive Experiments.

 Add an experiment to an exclusion group